Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-01-18-eclipse-lomboker.markdown

 <BR/>
 There is some boiler-plate... not very interresting to detail. (dependency to other plugins fr.an.eclipse.pattern, etc.)
 <BR/>
-Basically, it allows to handle user selection and recurse on each *.java file, then call the magic Lombokify transformation on each parsed AST, and save it back to java file.
+Basically, it allows to handle user selection and recurse on each *.java file, then call the magic Lomboker transformation on each parsed AST, and save it back to java file.
 <BR/>

 The first code I wrote took me ~2 hours, for detecting getter/setter methods and changing them to @Getter and @Setter.<BR/>